 War Preparation Is Also Not “Defense”

 In defining recent wars in Afghanistan and Iraq as non-defensive, have we left out the viewpoint of Afghans and Iraqis?
 Is it defensive to fight back when attacked?
 Indeed, it is.
 That is the definition of defensive.
 But, let’s remember that it is promoters of war who have claimed that defensiveness makes a war justified.
 Evidence shows that the most effective means of defense is, far more often than not, nonviolent resistance.
 The mythology of warrior cultures suggests that nonviolent action is weak, passive, and ineffective at solving large-scale social problems.
 The facts show just the opposite.
 So it is possible that the wisest decision for Iraq or Afghanistan would have been nonviolent resistance, non-cooperation, and appeal to international justice.

 Such a decision is all the more persuasive if we imagine a nation like the United States, with great control over international bodies like the United Nations, responding to an invasion from abroad.
-The people of the United States could refuse to recognize an attacker’s authority.
-Peace teams from abroad can join the nonviolent resistance.
-Targeted sanctions and prosecutions can be combined with international diplomatic pressure.
+The people of the United States could refuse to recognize the foreign authority.
+Peace teams from abroad could join the nonviolent resistance.
+Targeted sanctions and prosecutions could be combined with international diplomatic pressure.
 There are alternatives to mass violence.

 War Makes Everyone Less Safe